 There are some risk factors for vitamin D deficiency.
 These include factors you can control such as:

 Symptoms of "D" Deficiency

 Symptoms of vitamin D deficiency may be very general.
 You might have aches and pains and fatigue.
 You may not have any symptoms at all.
 If your vitamin D deficiency is severe, you may suffer form bone pain and reduced mobility.
 In adults, severe vitamin D deficiency is called osteomalacia, and in children a severe deficiency can lead to rickets.

 A simple blood test called the 25(OH)D test can measure levels of vitamin D in the blood.
 Levels of the vitamin are measured in nanograms per milliliter (ng/mL), and the Institute of Medicine currently recommends 20 ng/mL as an adequate level for bone and overall health.
 Many experts suggest that higher levels of vitamin D, 35 to 40 ng/ml, are suggested for preventive health.
 Levels higher than that do not appear to offer any additional benefits.

 How Much Vitamin D Do You Need?

-Daily Dose for Breastfed Babies
+Daily "D" for Breast-feeding Babies

 Vitamin D for Older Children

-Vitamin D and Other Drugs
+Vitamin D and Other Cancers